The Franklin House is located in the historic Murray Hill neighborhood of downtown Annapolis. Its a short distance from nearby cities and airports.

 THE NATIONAL MALL IN WASHINGTON, D.C.

-Has symbolized our nation and its democratic values for more than 200 years.
-The National Mall - the great swath of green in the middle of our capital city and stretching from the foot of the United States Capitol to the Potomac River - is the premiere civic and symbolic space in our nation.
+The National Mall, the great swath of green in the middle of our capital city and stretching from the foot of the Capitol building to the Potomac, is the premiere civic and symbolic space in our nation.

-National Mall and Memorial Parks protects the national mall and its iconic monuments and memorials and over 1,000 acres of greenspace in Washington, D.C..
+National Mall and Memorial Parks protects the national mall and its iconic monuments and memorials and over 1,000 acres of greenspace in Washington, D.C.
 Come to visit the National Mall and stay to explore all that National Mall and Memorial Parks has to offer.
 Visit the Washington Monument, the Lincoln Memorial, the World War II Memorial, and so much more.
-Visit here for more information.
+Click here for more information.